astropy/astropy/docs/stats/lombscargle.rst

 These are 100 noisy measurements taken at irregular times, with a frequency of 1 cycle per unit time.
-The Lomb-Scargle periodogram, evaluated at frequencies chosen automatically based on the input data, can be computed as follows:
+The Lomb-Scargle periodogram, evaluated at frequencies chosen automatically based on the input data, can be computed as follows using the :class:`~astropy.stats.LombScargle` class:

 >>> from astropy.stats import LombScargle
 >>> frequency, power = LombScargle(t, y).autopower()